 - 1 medium red capsicum / bell pepper (approximately 170 grams / 6 ounces)

 - 1 small red onion, optional (approximately 115 grams / 4 ounces)

 - 1 bunch flat-leaf parsley (2 cup chopped parsley leaves)

 - 1 bunch chopped mint (1 cup chopped mint leaves)

 - Sea salt and cracked black pepper

 - ¼ cup lemon juice

-- 1-2 tsps Sumac
+- 1-2 teaspoons Sumac

-- To fry the pita in the traditional way heat some olive oil in a large pan, tear the pita bread into bite-sized pieces and fry until golden brown, add some sea salt, black pepper and some sumac while it is frying for an additional hit of flavour.
+- To fry the pita in the traditional way heat some olive oil in a large pan, tear the pita bread into bite-sized pieces and fry in batches until golden brown, add some sea salt, black pepper and some sumac while it is frying for an additional hit of flavour.
 1

 - Shred the kale thinly, then transfer to a mixing bowl, pour the vinaigrette over the kale and massage for at least three minutes.